 As the bag is also seen on the other side of the cut gap

 surfaces of the halves standing nearly perpendicular on the cut

 faces, one can conclude that what

-is seen in Fig.1 is a lengthwise section of a bag of about 1.5mm
+is seen in Fig.1 is a lengthwise section of a bag of little more than 1mm

 thickness and at least 3mm width.
 If the narrow extension really were a

 The fact that no